forax/write_your_dynamic_language_runtime/stack_interpreter.md

 smalljs runtime has 3 kinds of values, integers, strings and user defined objects.

-For the interpreter, a value is a 32 bits tagged integer, the interpreter uses the last bits to differentiate the kind of values.
+For the interpreter, every value are 32 bits tagged integers, the interpreter uses the last bits to differentiate the kind of values.
 The same encoding is used for the value on stack or in the heap.